neumann-lukas/neumann-lukas.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Whats makes me the right person for whatever your looking for
+subtitle: What makes me special
 ---

 My name is Lukas Neumann and...

 - I'm 16 year old
-- I'm living in Hassia, Germany
+- I live in Hassia, Germany
-- My passion for Computers started when I was 12 year old
+- My passion for computers started when I was 12 year old
-- I love too develop unnecessary programs
+- I love to develop unnecessary programs

 ### Timeline